storm999/FullyAutomatedDataScrapingToolForInnoscriptaHackathon/readme.md

 It is a C# console application.

 # Packages
-To be able to compile source code, you need to install selenium library.
+Selenium.WebDriver 4.8.1
+Selenium.Support 4.8.1
+DotNetSeleniumExtras.WaitHelpers 3.11.0

 # Execution

 ## Version 1:
 Name of country is hard-coded as country assigned to me was definite.
 Changing country name will not change execution behaviour of the program.
 You may change it.
-Login credentials are hard-coded too.
+Login credentials are hard-coded.
+SQL connection string is hard-coded.

 The program takes 3 arguments from console.
 1st argument is minimum number of employees,